 Winter weddings have a lot going for them.
 Yes, summer weddings sure are stunning but there are some downsides to consider.
 Here's our Essential Winter Wedding Planning Tips.

 Winter weddings can be utterly magical and romantic, but there are a few inevitable issues that go hand in hand with weddings held during the darker months.
 If you're having a winter wedding, don't panic; all these problems are really small and totally avoidable with some preparations beforehand.

 If, due to the pandemic, you have decided to change your plans & opt for a winter wedding, don’t panic.
 All of the problems that are a wedding in the colder months throws up are small and totally unavoidable if you do some preparations beforehand.
 Here are some simple tips and tricks to ensure your winter wedding is the best day of your life!

 It’s going to be cold so you’re going to need accessories in order to keep warm.
 A faux fur stole, a veil or a cape are all good options.
 You could also opt for a long-sleeved wedding dress.

 Go Velvet for the Grooms

-For the grooms and groomsmen, a velvet blazer is ideal.
-It’s a nice thick fabric which will keep the guys warm and it’s perfectly on-trend.
+For the grooms and grooms men, a velvet blazer is ideal.
+It’s a nice thick fabric which will keep the guys warm and it’s bang on trend.

-Chapped lips and dry skin are inevitable come winter.
+Chapped lips and dry skin are inevitable during the winter months.
 Keep your lips moisturised in the lead up to your winter wedding, use a good face moisturiser and have some lip balm in a small bag on the big day.